COGSEC/InnovatorsCatechism/README.md

 # Innovators's Catechism
-The Innovator's Catechism is an operations order for use by innovation teams proposed in the paper "The Innovator's Catechism"
+The Innovator's Catechism is an operations order for use by innovation teams proposed in the paper "The Innovator's Catechism".
+It is built from the Facilitator's Catechism with consideration for requirements by market-facing teams following the "Innovation Pipeline" defined by Steve Blank.
 ## Google Docs Versions Available here:
 | Doc | Link |
 | :--- | :--- |